mysunk/dacon-projects/README.md

 dacon struggle
 =======================================
 This repository shares the analysis and source code that I conducted while participating in the Dacon competitions.
-Because this competition platform is for koreans, all the explanations are written in __Korean__.

 ## List of competitions
 Please refer to the table below for information on each competition.
+It will be updated sequentially.

 |LIST|PERIOD|PROJECT|DIRECTORY|RANK|
 |:------------|:------------|:------------|:------------|:------------|